-RNA was extracted using Trizol (Invitrogen, Carlsbad, CA, USA) according to the manufacturer's instructions. cDNA was synthesized from 1 μg of total RNA with TaqMan Reverse Transcription (RT) Reagents (Applied Biosystems, Waltham, MA, USA) for mRNA and miScript II RT Kit (Qiagen) for miRNA, respectively.
-Random hexamers were used for RT of mRNA whereas stem-loop RT primers were employed for RT of miRNA.
-Real time quantitative PCR (qPCR) for miRNA expression analysis was performed on a LightCycler 480 Instrument II (Roche Life Sciences, Penzberg, Germany) using the miScript SYBR Green PCR Kit (Qiagen). qPCR for mRNA expression analysis was performed on an Applied Biosystems 7500 Real-Time PCR System (Applied Biosystems) using the SYBR Green method (Invitrogen).
-Expression levels were evaluated using the ddCT method as previously described (11, 36).
-B2M and GUSB served as control genes for analyses performed with mRNA, RNU6 and SNORD44 for those performed with miRNA.
+RNA was extracted using TRIzol (Invitrogen) according to the manufacturer's instructions. cDNA was synthesized from 1 μg of total RNA with TaqMan Reverse Transcription (RT) Reagents (Applied Biosystems) for the mRNA and miScript II RT Kit (Qiagen) for miRNA, respectively.
+Random hexamers were used for RT of mRNA whereas stem-loop RT primers were used for RT of miRNA.
+Real-time quantitative PCR (qPCR) for miRNA expression analysis was performed on a LightCycler 480 Instrument II (Roche Life Sciences) using the miScript SYBR Green PCR Kit (Qiagen). qPCR for mRNA expression analysis was performed on an Applied Biosystems 7500 Real-Time PCR System (Applied Biosystems) using the SYBR Green method (Invitrogen).
+Expression levels were evaluated using the $\Delta\Delta C_t$ method as previously described (11, 36).
+B2M and GUSB served as control genes for analyses performed with mRNA, RNU6, and SNORD44 for those performed with miRNA.
 Primer sequences are displayed in Supplementary Table S1.
 NB4 AML cells (for miRNA qPCR of the Austrian AML cohort I) as well as cells transfected with the empty vector/scrambled control (for all other experiments) served as calibrators.